Can We Learn And Read the Quran on Period Using Phone / Mushaf

 • Listening to Quranic recitations: Listening to the Quran is another way to stay connected with the holy text without direct recitation.
 This practice is particularly beneficial for maintaining a spiritual atmosphere and continuing to reflect on Quranic teachings.

-Can You Read Quran On Your Phone While On Your Period Hanafi?
+Can You Read the Quran On Your Phone While On Your Period According to Hanafi?

 Yes, according to the Hanafi school of thought, women are allowed to read the Quran from digital devices such as smartphones and tablets while they are on their period.